Physical Activity and Cancer

 - Preventing high blood levels of insulin, which has been linked to cancer development and progression (20) [breast, colon]

 - Improving immune system function

-How much physical activity is recommended for general health benefits?
+How much physical activity is recommended?

 Is physical activity beneficial for cancer survivors?